Mo. ° / °

 *In general.
 Depending on the university/college of nursing and type of nursing doctorate, curriculum and time to completion varies.
 For example, a DNP in nurse anesthesia is usually longer than a PhD in nursing.

-Not sure if the DNP is right for you?
+Wondering if the DNP is the perfect fit for you?

-ATSU-CGHS offers a variety of doctoral programs that meet your professionals needs and career goals.
+ATSU-CGHS offers a variety of doctoral programs that meet your professional needs and career goals.